 Funding for Unpaid Summer Internships

-If you have additional questions (but please be sure to check out the FAQs below first!), contact Peggy Burns, Director of Internships. or stop in to see a CCI adviser during Drop-In hours, Monday through Friday, 2-5 PM.
+In the meantime, feel free to read details below and then click on the FAQs for information on the process; please read carefully.
+If you have additional questions (but please be sure to check out the FAQs below first!), contact Peggy Burns, Director of the Center for Careers & Internships, or stop in to see a CCI adviser during Quick Questions, Monday through Friday, 1-3 p.m.
 Advisers are here to answer your internship questions, ranging from help on determining which internship may be the best fit for you to advice on cover letters and resumes when applying for an internship.

 The definition of a “Middlebury internship” is both flexible and broad.
 Here are some common characteristics of an internship that could be eligible for funding:

 - Connects to your career exploration, academic pursuits, and/or personal passions and interests.